Piiveu/xacolang/grammar.md

 # adjectives & adverbs

-Adverbs and adjective do not excist.
-In xacō we have prefixes and sufixes that specifies verbs and nouns.
+Adverbs do not excist.
+In xacō we have prefixes and sufixes that specifies verbs.
 E.G.:

 prefix ag- means sth beautiful, so:

-agxacō - a beautiful book

 agcapo - to do/make sth beautifully

+Adjectives ends with every ending.
+E.G.:

+aguell - beautiful

-lixacōs nā agzapoco - she beautifully reads good books.
+lil - good

+gu'el - bad, wrong

-aglixacō (or liagxacō) - beautiful and good book
+lil o'xacō agzapaca - I read beautifully that good book

 # questions